NoriSte/reactjsday-2019-testing-course/book/cypress-testing-library.md

 Have you probably heard about the amazing [Testing Library](https://testing-library.com) of [Kent C. Dodds](https://kentcdodds.com) (and if you have not, do not worry, you are in the right place).
 Without anticipating too much, Testing Library is based on the assumption that **the tests must consume the web app the same way the consumer does**.

 What does it mean?
 Well, try thinking about how your users consume a web app: they look for contents, labels, placeholders, buttons, etc. to interact with them.
 They do not care about selectors, **they care about contents**.
+And if the users cannot find the elements through meaningful contents, they are not able to use the application and there are big UX problems.
+Testing from the user perspective allows you to find these problems early.

 Take a look at the test we wrote